 Other Social Media you can use includes: Pinterest, Instagram, Twitter.
 These wouldn’t’ be necessarily for selling, but for keeping your business in front of current and potential customers.

-You could first try marketing your products from a selling/ecommerce platform website such as Etsy, Shopify, Zibbet, Selz or LemonStand just to list a few.
+You could first try marketing your products from a selling/ecommerce platform website such as Etsy, Shopify, Zibbet, or Selz just to list a few.
 Some websites will charge a certain % or fee once you make a sale, so be sure to check out all the details of each website before committing.

 Ahhh yes, my favorite.
 Why not cut out the middle man and control your own website?
 Love it.
 However, there are positives and negatives to creating your own website.
 It does take time, there’s an annual fee and although they say you don’t have to be creative… you at least should know the basic functions and layout of a practical website.
 But you get simple control over your website and what it looks like, you can gather email lists and have the opportunity to sell from your website without additional ecommerce fees.

 Don’t let ONLINE scare you.
 Take it one step at a time… how do you eat an elephant?
 One bite at a time!
 Start out on Facebook and grow into your own website from there!

 Let me show you something… get on Pinterest (the Queen of the blogging world) and type something in like “home décor”.
 Loads of blogs will appear… some promising the best décor solutions to maximize your tiny space… or some claim to have the list of the best 10 floor cushions ever designed.
 You don’t have to be an expert, but you do need to know your business and your specialized department.

 For instance, maybe you sell handmade yard games… you could write a blog about the Top 5 Yard Games Ever Invented… or create a guide of alternative ways to play well-known yard games… or maybe something like, How to Spice Up your Next Family Reunion with these 7 Unique Yard Games.